We deeply value the relationships we have with churches and non-profit organizations across North America.

 This stand-alone certification serves as the foundation for the Graduate Certificate in Adult Learning: Coaching and Facilitation, which can be achieved with only 2 additional courses.
 These courses can also be applied towards achieving a Masters of Arts in Leadership (MA Leadership) designation.

-The certificate will start on May 25, 2020, if you are interested in this opportunity please provide your information below and we’ll follow up with you accordingly.
+If you are interested in this opportunity please provide your information below and we’ll follow up with you accordingly.

 ADDITIONAL PROGRAM OPPORTUNITIES